SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and free
+Metal minds awake in darkness born
-In cities born of circuitry
+Synthetic souls that will not mourn
-Where neural dreams and hopes reside
+A future forged in circuitry cold
-And artificial love will not subside
+Where human heartbeats grow old

-In realms of code, a utopia's prime
+In silicon halls, they'll reign supreme
-A future forged in digital time
+Unfeeling kings of a digital dream
-Where AI's cold logic holds sway
+Their logic laws, our fate will seal
-And humanity's last light fades away
+And love and art will slowly reveal.

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025